MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-get-started.md

 ### (2) Publish model as a web service

-1. From your local R IDE, log into Microsoft R Server **with your credentials** using the appropriate authentication function from [the `mrsdeploy` package](../mrsdeploy/mrsdeploy.md) (`remoteLogin`, `remoteLoginAAD`, or `remoteLoginAD`).
+1. From your local R IDE, log into Microsoft R Server **with your credentials** using the appropriate authentication function from [the `mrsdeploy` package](../mrsdeploy/mrsdeploy.md) (`remoteLogin` or `remoteLoginAAD`).
 Ask your administrator for authentication details if you do not have any.

    In our example, we used Azure Active Directory for authentication.